 Megan has enjoyed making a home out of the city of Memphis, which she says has an unapologetic authenticity.
 “It has long embraced its faults and challenges,” she says, “but is finally starting to celebrate its strengths and opportunities.”
 When she gets time away from the many duties of being Director, she likes to run the trails in nearby Overton Park and also loves bringing her young son to campus with her husband.

-Territories: Arizona, California, Indiana, Ohio, Michigan, Mississippi, Nevada, New Mexico, Iowa, Illinois, Minnesota, Nebraska, North and South Dakota, South Carolina, Wisconsin
+Territories: Colorado, Indiana, Ohio, Michigan, Illinois, Minnesota, South Carolina, Wisconsin

 There were several factors that played into the decision Piyush Kumar ’17 made to attend Rhodes College.
 Memphis, to him, represented an upgrade from his Greenwood, SC, home, and not only did the internship and research opportunities at close-by hospitals and health care providers intrigue the pre-med mind of Piyush, but the diversity he saw on campus during those visits confirmed to him Rhodes was where he wanted to be.